-We’ll explore how you can pivot live chat from a time suck to a crucial component of your strategy in five chapters.
+In five chapters, we'll explore how you can pivot live chat from a time suck to a crucial component of your strategy.

-What’s powerful about live chat is its ability to act against the inertia that shoppers might face before a purchase.
-A helpful rep on the other side of the screen can answer questions specific to the shopper like, “Will my active dog like this Frisbee?”
+What's powerful about live chat is its ability to act against the inertia shoppers might face before purchasing.
+A helpful rep on the other side of the screen can answer questions specific to the shopper, like, “Will my active dog like this Frisbee?”

 These uber-personalized recommendations can speak to a shopper's actual space, lifestyle, and preferences, which removes that invisible barrier of trust and decision fatigue.
 It's why 41% of customers feel live chat is the best way to communicate with a business.

 Catch prospective customers as they're contemplating a purchase

 When you send marketing emails, pay for ads, or even post a billboard, you often interrupt people when they're not thinking about shopping or in the mood to make a purchase.
 A well-placed bus ad is great for grabbing attention until the person remembers to look you up hours later but has forgotten the name of your business.